Skip to content

 return Album.objects.create(artist=artist, **validated_data)

-1. Where we create the album but since the album has artist as a nested model we need to create it here before try to save the album itself.
+1. We create the album, but since the album has artist as a nested model, we need to create it here before try to save the album itself.

 2. Don't forget to import the Album model here with from music.models import Album